Connally Independent School District, 200 Cadet Way, Waco, Texas 76705

-- Canvassing (Tuesday After Election- mid-May) *Note: The canvass may not be conducted until the Early Voting Ballot Board (EVBB) has finished convening for all late-arriving ballots and McLennan County Elections Office has verified and counted all provisional ballots.
-For more information on the EVBB, see the Election Division's EVBB Handbook.
-Once the late-arriving ballots and provisional ballots have been reviewed and counted, the district may call a Special Meeting to canvass votes.
+Canvassing (Election Day-November 17) *Note: The canvass may not be conducted until the Early Voting Ballot Board (EVBB) has finished convening for all late-arriving overseas ballots and McLennan County Elections Office has verified and counted all provisional ballots.
+Voters who vote provisionally have from Election Day through November 9 to provide documentation to McLennan County Elections Office to ensure their provisional ballot is counted.
+Late-arriving ballots and provisional ballots will be reviewed and counted by McLennan County Elections Office on November 10.
+The District will have until November 17, 2020 to hold a Special Meeting to canvass the results.
 Until the votes are canvassed, results are considered "Unofficial".

 Please remember that applications for Ballot by Mail (ABBM) are only mailed out by city/county/state candidates on even-numbered years.
 If you are over 65 or disabled and wish to receive a Ballot by Mail (BBM) on an odd-numbered year, please call the McLennan County Elections office at 757-5043 or Connally ISD at 296-6460 to request an application or go online and complete an application at http://www.co.mclennan.tx.us/1106/Voting-by-Mail.
 A completed application will keep you on the BBM list for one election year.

 Required Voter ID for Voting in Person: You may present a Texas Driver's License, Texas Election ID Certificate, Texas Personal ID Card, Texas Handgun License, U.S. Citizenship Certificate with photo, U.S. Military ID, or U.S. Passport.
 Voters under 70 may use ID not expired for more than 4 years.
 Voters over 70 may use ID regardless of the expiration date.
 Identification is used to identify you as the voter, not to prove residency.